dylan-mitchell/memex/README.md

 Check the Releases for builds.
 Currently I am unable to build for Mac as I do not own one :( .
 There are `.deb`, `.snap`, `.pacman` for Linux and `.exe` for Windows.

+`Note: I have only been able to test the .pacman build`

 ## Screenshots

 ![Import Screen](./screenshots/import.png)